lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 Based on input from key manager control, this module selects the inputs for each given command and sequences the data to KMAC.

 ![Key Manager KMAC Interface Block Diagram](keymgr_kmac_if_diagram.svg)

+### Software Binding

+The identities flow employs an idea called [software binding](https://docs.opentitan.org/doc/security/specs/identities_and_root_keys/#software-binding) to ensure that a particular key derivation scheme is only reproducible for a given software configuration.

+This software binding exists for every stage of key manager except for `OwnerKey`.
+The binding is created through the secure boot flow, where each stage sets the binding used for the next verified stage before advancing to it.
+In order to save on storage and not have a duplicate copy per stage, the software binding registers {{< regref SOFTWARE_BINDING >}} are shared between key manager stages.

+Software sets the appropriate values and locks it by clearing {{< regref SOFT_BINDING_EN >}}.
+When later a successful `advance` call is made, the key manager then unlocks by setting {{< regref SOFT_BINDING_EN >}} to 1.
+An unsuccessful advance call (errors) does not unlock the binding.
+This allows the next stage of software to re-use the binding registers.

 ## Hardware Interfaces
 {{< hwcfg "hw/ip/keymgr/data/keymgr.hjson" >}}